Youngkin announces $1.2 million grant award for Bland County

 - Oops!Something went wrong.Please try again later.

-Dec.
-29—Virginia Gov. Glenn Youngkin announced Friday a series of year-end Community Development Block Grant awards, including funding for Bland County.
+Jan.
+2—BLAND, Va. — Virginia Gov. Glenn Youngkin has announced the award of a Community Development Block Grant for Bland County.

-Youngkin said the Bland County Ministry Dental Clinic in Bland will receive a $1,250,000 Community Development Block Grant (CDBG) award.
+Youngkin said the Bland County Ministry Dental Clinic will receive a $1,250,000 Community Development Block Grant (CDBG) award.
+The federally-funded grant is administered through the Virginia Department of Housing and Community Development.

 In all, 16 projects across the state are receiving the block grants, although Bland County was the only local award within the Daily Telegraph's readership area.